 In Japan, a deep reverence for nature and tradition vies with a fascination of all that is futuristic—and this jarring contrast is part of the country’s strong allure.
 Our adventure starts off amid the skyscrapers of Osaka; then we step back in time in Asuka, one of Japan’s ancient capitals.
 In the sacred mountains of the Kii Peninsula, embark on the Kumano Kodo, a beautiful pilgrimage route that has drawn emperors and kimono-clad worshippers for more than a thousand years.
 Delve into Japan’s spiritual traditions as we hike to stunning shrines nestled amid cedar-covered slopes.
 Soak in hot springs, stay in traditional mountain inns and ryokans, and experience the diversity of Japan’s fine cuisine—from the lively pubs of Osaka to delightful, locally sourced meals along the Kumano Kodo.

-Spend three days hiking the spectacular Kumano Kodo, one of only a few pilgrimage routes in the world designated a UNESCO World Heritage site.
+Spend four days hiking the spectacular Kumano Kodo, one of only a few pilgrimage routes in the world designated a UNESCO World Heritage site.

 Ride electric bikes past burial mounds and terraced rice paddies in the ancient capital of Asuka, and enjoy a private performance by a taiko drammer.

 Itinerary - 11 Days